natyavidhan/Flap-A-Birb/README.md

-# CometDodge
+# Flap-A-Birb
-Dodge comets, that's it, made with python and pygame
+flappy bird rip-off with python and pygame